 Fabric allows you to configure web access and console access according to required authentication methods.

-The configuration resides in the Fabric main configuration file - config.ini.
+The configuration resides in Fabric's main configuration file - config.ini.
 For more information about this file, read here.

 First, look for the config parameters in the locations as described below: